The cost of comfort spending

 “Almost half of Aussies (45%) are putting their comfort purchases on credit cards and a further 13% are dipping into their savings in order to make these purchases,” she said.

-“If you want to curve your expensive habit, try to recognise the triggers for your comfort spending so that next time it happens you can pause and ask yourself whether you really need to be buying something or if there’s a better way to lift your mood.
+“Try to recognise the triggers for your comfort spending so that next time it happens you can pause and ask yourself whether you really need to be buying something or if there’s a better way to lift your mood.

 “Going for a walk, calling a friend or doing something relaxing can all lift your mood without hurting your budget.”